 Lifetime allowance (LTA)

 The LTA limits the overall amount of tax-free retirement benefits you can build up.
 It’s expressed as a capital value.
-For the 2014/15 tax year the limit is £1.25 million.
+For the 2015/16 tax year the limit is £1.25 million.
+This reduces to £1.00 million for the 2016/2017 tax year.

-In order to exceed this limit, you’d need to have built-up 40 years’ service in USS and be earning around £108,700 a year.
+In order to exceed the £1.25 million limit, you’d need to have built-up 40 years’ service in USS and be earning around £108,700 a year.
 Of course, paying additional contributions to the scheme will also increase the amount of the allowance you utilise.

 Using USS’s benefit modeller will give you a more accurate estimate.